moromis/david-bot/_design/ARCHITECTURE.md

 # Commands
 ## V1
-- /rsvp <response>: responds with an response, limited to yes, no, or maybe
+- /rsvp <response>: responds with a response, limited to yes, no, or maybe
 ## V2
 - /vote: start a vote if there's not already one happening